VCityTeam/UD-Reproducibility/Demos/ValleeChimie/Readme.md

 A demo of 3DTiles based buildings accross [Lyon's chemistry valley](https://fr.wikipedia.org/wiki/Vall%C3%A9e_de_la_chimie).

 ## 1. Compute correct data for your demo
+Note: this process is on the [verge of being dockerized](../../Computations/3DTiles/ChemistryValley)

 - Go on this folder [here](https://github.com/VCityTeam/UD-Reproducibility/tree/master/Computations/3DTiles/LyonTemporal/PythonCallingDocker)
 - Edit the ``` demo_configuration.py``` configuration file in order to setup.
 For this demo we have compute cities in the Lyon's chemistry valley :